Aerial Filming and Photography

 For many aerial filming tasks, the Air 2s is compact, which gives flexibility to get to some of the more difficult to access locations.
 This drone will deliver sharp results and is very capable of reliably meeting most shoot requirements

-The DJI Air 2S is a cost effective way to get establishing shots, aerial panoramas, aerial sequences, fine subject tracking and photography from the air
+The DJI Air 2S is a cost effective way to get establishing shots, aerial panoramas, aerial sequences, fine subject tracking and perspectives from the air

-Planning is an integral part of preparation, a ground based task can be simple to manage, whereas an aerial filming can become complex in planning, preparation and managing a task depending on operational limitations and what is required.
+Planning for getting the aerial shots that can fulfil your need is given my primary attention, with all the additional detail that might be needed to for supporting a best possible outcome.
+Careful planning is an integral part of preparation for aerial tasks.
+Aerial filming does throw up some additional challenges with possible last minute changes to a schedule, whereby a job can be can become complex in planning, preparation and managing a task depending on operational limitations alongside what is desired as an outcome.
 Safety is a priority for each aerial filming task which is risk assessed and planned beforehand

-Skills alongside aerial filming with drones also extends to ground based filming, sound reproduction and photography.
-With a dynamic approach to each task I’ve flexibility to work across broad production needs and budgets
+Abilities alongside aerial filming with drones also extends to ground based filming, sound reproduction and photography.
+With a dynamic approach for each task I’ve flexibility to work across broad production needs and budgets

-An expanding bank of stock images, aerial video (4k res) and photography is available for creatives, producers or programme makers
+Video and Stock images: An expanding bank of stock images, aerial video (4k res) and photography is available via Drone Safe Register or directly through myself for creatives, producers or programme makers

 Remotely Piloted Aircraft Systems (RPAS) I use are regulated by the Civil Aviation Authority (CAA).
 It is essential that I comply with and adhere to the regulations set out by the CAA